 Rishi Sunak is ‘Mr Tax’ and Britons are paying the price, says Labour

-Shadow work and pensions secretary Jon Ashworth warned that pensioners have been cutting back on hot meals and hot showers.
+Jon Ashworth warns pensioners have been cutting back on hot meals and hot showers

 Rishi Sunak has been branded “Mr Tax” by Labour as they accused him of “acting in his own interest” rather than those of Britons.